Chowki Chuora

-Chowki Choura, Akhnoor, is a Sub-Division in Jammu district in Jammu and Kashmir, India.
+Chowki Choura, Akhnoor, is a subdivision in Jammu district in Jammu and Kashmir, India.

-Located 50 km from Jammu, Chowki Choura is located in the foothills of the Himalayas.
+Located 50 km from Jammu and 640 km from National Capital Delhi, Chowki Choura is located in the foothills of the Himalayas.
 The town is located on the bed of Kali Dhar Range surrounded by Khadhandhara Valley on east side of it.
 The Chowki Choura used to be in Akhnoor Tehsil.
 On 21 October 2014 Chowki Choura was bifurcated from Akhnoor Sub-Division.
-Chowki Choura Sub-Division comprises Chowki Choura Tehsil, Chowki Choura Block, Chowki Choura Education.
-It is also part of proposed Jammu-Akhnoor-Rajouri-Poonch Rail Line.
-Chowki Choura Tehsil comprises Ghar Majoor, Chowki Choura, Rah Salyote Niabats.
+Chowki Choura subdivision comprises Chowki Choura tehsil, Chowki Choura block, and Chowki Choura education.
+It is also part of the proposed Jammu-Akhnoor-Rajouri-Poonch Rail Line.
+Chowki Choura Tehsil comprises Ghar Majoor, Chowki Choura, and Rah Salyote Niabats.